spipu/html2pdf/doc/exception.md

 ## Exception Format

-An exception formatter can be used to display the exceptions `\Spipu\Html2Pdf\Exception\ExceptionFormatter`.
+An exception formatter can be used to display the exceptions: `\Spipu\Html2Pdf\Exception\ExceptionFormatter`.

 It takes the current exception as a parameter of the constructor.